Spanish bad bank faces struggle to lure property investors

 Buyers are likely to snap up the likes of prime holiday homes and completed properties, commercial and residential, which already have tenants.
 But that leaves a majority of assets that will be much harder to shift.

-Between 60 and 65 percent of the foreclosed property and bad loans to be hived off by the banks will relate to undeveloped land and half-built projects, according to forecasts compiled for Reuters by real estate consultants Jones Lang LaSalle (JLL.N) and CBRE (CBG.N).
+Between 60 and 65 percent of the foreclosed property and bad loans to be hived off by the banks will relate to undeveloped land and half-built projects, according to forecasts compiled for Reuters by real estate consultants Jones Lang LaSalle and CBRE.

 CBRE gave the higher figure for this category which investors will probably shun, put off by high risks and costs such as having to rip down abandoned shells of buildings that no one would ever want to occupy.